zirpo/auto-blogger-repo/memory-bank/progress.md

 - All changes for "Change Request: BLOG-08" have been implemented and verified.
 - All changes for "Change Request: BLOG-09" have been implemented and verified.
 - All changes for "Change Request: BLOG-10" have been implemented and verified.
+- All changes for "Change Request: BLOG-11" have been implemented and verified.
 - The post sorting on the homepage has been corrected to display the newest posts first.
 - Eleventy build errors related to processing change request markdown files have been resolved.
 - The .eleventyignore file has been properly configured to exclude the entire changes_done/ directory.